jonasAhtserhs/React--wordle-game/README.md

-# Getting Started with Create React App
+# wORDLE GAME MADE BY SANOJ SHRESTHA
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+##  WITH  REACT JS AND PURE CSS

 In the project directory, you can run: